Stay with your mother

-St. Louis de Montfort also said that the true test of any devotion is to see if it leads to God.
-If the devotion ends with perfect love for Christ, it is a holy devotion.
+St. Louis de Montfort also said that the true test of any devotion is to see if it leads to God – if the devotion ends with perfect love for Christ.
 And there is no better way to more perfectly love Christ than to accept Mary as your mother.
+Why?

 When we accept Mary as our mother, Christ becomes our brother!
 When we live in Mary’s home, we live with Christ who lived with her.
 By being with Mary, we commit ourselves entirely to Christ.

 Further, when we accept Mary into our hearts, the Holy Spirit dwells there as well and works great wonders because Mary is the spouse of the Holy Spirit.1 To those who accept Mary as their mother, the Holy Spirit gives greater assistance in loving and serving Christ compared to the one who does not accept Mary.b1

 The primary effect of accepting Mary as our mother is that we will love and serve Christ more perfectly.